May 4-5, 2017

 Rehabilitation research took center stage at this National Institutes of Health–sponsored conference, hosted on the NIH campus in Bethesda, Maryland.
 From a memorable keynote performance by teens and young adults with disabilities to moving remarks by NIH Director Francis Collins, the conference generated tremendous enthusiasm and helped bring about a research plan for future initiatives in medical rehabilitation.

-On February 26, 2016, a national conference, "Understanding and improving treatment adherence: An interdisciplinary approach" sponsored by the UAB School of Medicine and our Multidisciplinary Research Centers took place at the Lister Hill Library Edge of Chaos.
-This symposium included national experts in the area of therapeutic adherence spanning disciplines and included 5 lectures on: Behavioral Models/Interventions, Pharmaco-Epidemiology/Measurement, Health Disparities, and Health Communications.
-The published proceedings will highlight gaps in adherence research and collaborative funding opportunities.
+This national conference, sponsored by the UAB School of Medicine and our Multidisciplinary Research Centers, included national experts in the area of therapeutic adherence spanning disciplines, presenting lectures on: Behavioral Models/Interventions, Pharmaco-Epidemiology/Measurement, Health Disparities, and Health Communications.
+The published proceedings highlight gaps in adherence research and collaborative funding opportunities.

 "The Future of Disease Monitoring: Wearable Biosensors, Social Media, and Smartphone Applications" (video)